realms-team/sol/README.md

 Some rules:
 * all multi-byte value are encoded "big endian" (a.k.a "network order")
-* when chaining Objects in a packet, a "more" header SHOULD be inserted for a more compact representation.
-* when chaining Objects in a binary file, each MUST be frames using HDLC.
+* when saving Objects in a binary file, each Object MUST be framed using HDLC.

 #### SOL Header